topherCantrell/robots-topherBot/README.md

 ![](art/plot_motors.jpg)

-All of the curves are nearly identical.
+The Z-axises of these curves have been tweaked to separate the curves visually.
+Just looking at the (x, y) values we find that all of the curves are nearly identical.
 The readings are affected the same whether the motors are running or not.

 ### Calibration
 Made with `calibrate.py`